uvarc/rc-learning/content/notes/minimal-containers/index.md

     make
     ```

 1. Find the necessary libraries and add a second stage from scratch.
-You may need to include this line if not shown in `ldd`:

-    ```dockerfile
-    COPY --from=build /lib64/ld-linux-x86-64.so.2 /lib64/ld-linux-x86-64.so.2
-    ```

 Compare the image size between the two stages.

     <details><summary>Answer</summary>